lamba92/gradle-docker-plugin/README.md

 # Lamba's Gradle Docker Plugin

-This plugin is a Gradle plugin that provides tasks to build, publish and run Docker images.
+This plugin is a Gradle plugin that provides tasks to build, push and run Docker images.
 It integrates with the JVM ecosystem to have no configuration for the most common use cases.

 # Table of Contents